- Advance Care Planning

 1. Healthcare Proxy Form

 There is no specific healthcare proxy form required in Massachusetts.
-However, easy-to-use sample forms that comply with Massachusetts law are available at the Massachusetts Medical Society website (www.mms.org), the Hospice and Palliative Care Federation of MA website (www.hospicefed.org/hospice_pages/proxy.htm), and the Central Massachusetts Partnership to Improve Care at the End of Life website (www.betterending.org)
+However, easy-to-use sample forms that comply with Massachusetts law are available at the Massachusetts Medical Society website (www.mms.org), and the Honoring Choices Massachusetts website (www.honoringchoicesmass.org).

 2. Other Forms

 a.
 Five Wishes, a form developed by Aging with Dignity which combines a healthcare proxy and many parts of a typical living will, is available at www.agingwithdignity.org

 b.
 Personal Wishes Statement, a form developed by the Central Massachusetts Partnership to Improve Care at the End of Life for documenting personal wishes, may still be found at the archived site at www.betterending.org

 Note: Although it is not necessary for an attorney or a notary to be present when you execute your healthcare proxy, you may want to check with an attorney if you are not certain whether a particular form is recognized under Massachusetts law.
 Each state has specific laws governing advance directives.
 If you regularly spend time in another state, you may wish to consider completing the documents that are legally recognized in that state.